You are here

 Hospice helps manage pain and other symptoms of an illness in its final stage, while also supporting you and your family emotionally, mentally and spiritually.

-Is hospice care right for me?
+Is hospice care right for me or my loved one?

 When you start hospice care early, it might help you live better and prepare your loved ones for the possibility of your passing.
 You can trust the caring specialists at Ballad Health to address your specific situation and support the best possible quality of life.

 Talk to your doctor to find out if hospice care is right when facing:

 - Heart disease

 - Any illness where life expectancy is six months or less

 You are the leader of your hospice team, and you can count on our help 24 hours a day, seven days a week.
 If your condition goes into remission, you can end hospice services.
 If you need hospice care later on, you can be readmitted at any time.